clarkdatalabs/web_network_visualization/README.md

 ### Download the Code
 [Beer Project](../../blob/master/Beer-Project.zip)

+Inside the folder, we have:
+1.**0_initial_version.html**: The initial version where the dataset is just imported.
+Will be at "http://localhost:8000/0_initial_version.html"
+2.**1_final_version.html**: The final version where we have coded 4 functions to have interactive effects.
+Will be at "http://localhost:8000/1_final_version.html"
+3.**index.html**: The comparison between the 2 versions.
+Will be at "http://localhost:8000" 4.**beerglassData.csv**: The original dataset.
+5.**parse-beerdata.py**: To transform the dataset from csv into json.
+6.**graphFile3.json**: The dataset used by D3.
+7.**beer-glasses-icons** folder: Icon imaged needed in the program.

 Typically, you’d be able to right click on the index.html file and open it with a web browser to render the webpage.
 If you try this, you’ll likely notice that D3 doesn’t render.
 This is because we need a server to run D3.

 ### Running a Local Server on your computer